iamkahvi/gatsby-blog/content/posts/2018-05-09-on statistics.md

 Every time a car is parked, the chance of the driver getting a parking ticket increases.
 This is a dependent relation.

-Often, we do not realize what event are independent and dependent.
+Often, we do not realize what events are independent and dependent.

 The classic example is a “hot-hand” in basketball.
 After a player makes a certain amount of shots in a row, it seems more likely that he will make the next shot.
 We assume that this is a dependent relation.